In past years, when a couple divorced, it was very rare for a woman to

-The American Academy of Matrimonial Lawyers stated that 56 percent of divorce
+The American Academy of Matrimonial Lawyers stated that 56% of divorce

-lawyers across the United States have seen an increase in mothers paying
+attorneys across the U.S. have seen a rise in the number of mothers paying

-child support in the last three years, and 47 percent have seen a hike
+child support in the last 3 years, and 47% have seen an increase in the

 alimony.
-Alton Abramowitz, the president-elect of the academy, said that “women
+Alton Abramowitz, the president-elect of the academy, said:

-have really moved up financially and that in many instances they are the
+“Women have really moved up financially and that in many instances

 Abramowitz said the gender switch in alimony payments is just one of the